muchimi/JoystickGremlinEx/README.md

 This release adds major new features, including some minor changes in UI functionality, and a few more QOL (quality of life) enhancements.

-- New virtual keyboard dialog to simplify key and mouse button selection.
+- **New virtual keyboard** dialog to simplify key and mouse button selection.
 The updated editor supports hidden keys such as F13 to F24 and enables mouse buttons to be used as any "key" input to simplify mapping.
 (QOL)
 - Revamped keyboard input device and UI with virtual keyboard with mouse input support with multiple key latching.
 Profiles using the old style should convert automatically to the new style.
 Inputs can be added, edited and removed.
 Latching (concurrent keys pressed) allows for complex and unusual keyboard input combinations to trigger actions including latching with mouse button and mouse wheel inputs.
 - Revamped keyboard conditions on actions or containers:  a keyboard condition now uses the new virtual keyboard editor and allows for multiple latched keys and mouse button triggers.
 (QOL)
 - **New MIDI input device** - GremlinEx can now map MIDI events to GremlinEx actions.
 The new MIDI inputs can be added, edited and removed in the MIDI device tab.
 - **New OSC (Open Sound Control) input device** - GremlinEx can now map OSC events to GremlinEx actions.
 The new OSC inputs can be added, edited and removed from the OSC device tab.
+- New Gated Axis functionality for some actions (SimConnect axis mapping as well as VJoy axis mapping - new axis mode).
+Gates axes have the notion of "gates", or points along an axis that can be used to trigger one or more sub-actions and modify the axis value output behavior.
 - Improved icon reload speed (speeds up the UI load/refresh/update)
 - New file menu for opening Explorer to the current profile folder (QOL)
 - New file menu for opening the profile XML in a text editor (it will save the profile first) (QOL)